finnoconsult/staticgen/README.md

-# Company website
+# Site generator

-Website of FInno Consult GmbH.
+Static site generator for the Finnoconsult website and the Finnoblog.

 Copyright 2016.